Course | Digital Skills Workshop

 Is this course for you?

-The 5-morning workshop is meant specifically for those who provide education at the Faculty of the Humanities.
+The 5-morning workshop is of particular interest to those who provide education at the Faculty of the Humanities.

-If you would like to participate in this 5-day, 3 hour/day workshop, please send an e-mail before December 15, to email@example.com.
-The teaching preference is to hold the workshop fully on campus at Leiden University, and only move to fully online if Covid restrictions prevent meeting up on campus.
+If you would like to participate in this 5-day, 3 hour/day workshop, or have further questions about participation, please send an e-mail to email@example.com.
+The teaching will be fully online via MS Teams due to precautionary Covid measures.

 Your e-mail should include the following information: